-Deep-green, jointed stems add interest to your water garden setting as well as adding a tropical look.
-These are slender stalks that resemble bamboo, with a striking, upright habitat.
-Horsetail Rush grows by runner and it is best to keep them contained in a pot or container.
-Adds beauty and texture to your water garden setting.
+Horsetail Rush has deep-green, jointed stems that add interest to your water garden setting as well as adding a tropical look.
+Horsetail Rush has slender stalks that resemble bamboo, with a striking, upright habitat.
+Horsetail Rush grows by runner and it is best to keep this plant contained in a pot or container.
+Horsetail Rush adds beauty and an architectural vibe to your water garden setting.
 This is a perennial herb that reproduces by spores, not seeds.
-The slender stems do not have leaves or flowers.
+The slender stems on Horsetail Rush do not have leaves or flowers.
 The tall, slender, rush-like stems look great in highly stylized gardens or at the edge of ponds, adding height and vertical interest.
 A FAVORITE WITH ARCHITECTS!
 Horsetail Rush adds character to your water garden setting when planted in pots and planters and placed near your pond or patio!

 Height Grows 4.5 to 5.5 feet tall